ZXShady/zxshady.github.io/ufcs.md

 - If you want the dot, you must break encapsulation by putting the function inside the class.
 - If you want encapsulation, you must suffer the 'free function' API and non uniform usage.

-UFCS decouples these two completely independent concerns giving library authors freedom to make the right engineering choice without imposing a syntax penalty on users.
+UFCS decouples these two completely independent and unrelated concerns giving library authors freedom to make the right engineering choice without imposing a syntax penalty on users.

 ## Enums/builtins with member functions